 - You can obtain information on various topics related to the current Coronavirus pandemic on the Federal Government's website.
 The same information is also available on bundesregierung.de in "simple German".

 - You can find the number of official coronavirus infections in Germany and worldwide on the website of the Robert Koch Institute.
-At the Robert Koch Institute, you will also find a list of frequently asked questions about the Coronavirus and the answers.
-The list is continuously updated with new questions and answers.

 - The website of the Federal Ministry of Health also provides a handful of information about the Coronavirus.

 - On the website of the Federal Ministry of the Interior, you will find information about all currently applicable restrictions in Germany.

 - The website of the World Health Organization (WHO) provides up-to-date information about Coronavirus in different languages.
 The page, however, is not currently available in German.

 If you suspect that you are infected, contact the Germany-wide patient helpline by dialling 116117.
 They will let you know about the next steps.
 Please do not go to the doctor's office before first calling them.